Service Engine Status Check (Service Check)

 • 5000 or greater devices - 32 CPU cores and 32GB RAM minimum

-If the resource minimums for a service engine under the given load are not met, the check will return as failed.
+If the resource minimums for a service engine under the given load are unmet, the check will return as failed.

 Essential running processes